langley-2/cockroachdb/README.md

               --locality=region=${region},zone=${zone}
     ```
     * This could be done by:
-         * editing the YAML directly and applying it
+         * Editing the YAML directly and applying it
-         * editing the stateful set inside the OpenShift CLI
+         * Editing the stateful set inside the OpenShift CLI
          * Using an `oc patch` command
-    * choose whichever is most suitable for your deployment.
+    * Choose whichever is most suitable for your deployment.